Central Virginia

 • 00:29:53

-depending on what happens in November will probably you know influence the conversation as well.
+depending on what happens in November will probably influence the conversation as well.

 • 00:30:01

-The prediction was if the next session was going to be about transportation and then I read an article not too long ago somewhere and I can't remember that they're backing off from that.
+We've been talking about how the prediction was that the next session was going to be about transportation and then I read an article not too long ago somewhere and I can't remember that they're backing off from that.

 • 00:30:14

-Well, I think there's different needs that I'm hearing about in the conversations I've been having in different parts of the state, particularly North Virginia, no surprise.
+Well, I think there's different needs that I'm hearing about in the conversations I've been having in different parts of the state.

 • 00:30:33